zined/ruempler.eu/source/_drafts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

 TerraForm is no managed service, so the maintenance burden is on the user side.
 That means we as users have to install, upgrade, maintain, debug it and so on (instead of focusing on building our own products).

-Another important point is that Terraform uses so called state files to maintain the state of the infrastructure it created.
-The files are the **holy grail** of Terraform and messing around with them can bring you into serious trouble, e.g. bringing your infrastructure into a undefined state.
-The user has to come up with a solution how to keep those state files in a synchronized and central space (Luckily Terraform provides [remote state handling](https://www.terraform.io/docs/state/remote/index.html), I will get back to this in a second).
+Another important point is that Terraform uses "state files" to maintain the state of the infrastructure it created.
+The files are the **holy grail** of Terraform and messing around with them can bring you into serious trouble, e.g. bringing your infrastructure into an undefined state.
+The user has to come up with a solution how to keep those state files in a synchronized and central location (Luckily Terraform provides [remote state handling](https://www.terraform.io/docs/state/remote/index.html), I will get back to this in a second).
 CloudFormation actually also maintains the state of the resources it created, but AWS takes care of state storage!

-Last but not least, Terraform currently does not take care of of locking, so two concurrent Terraform runs could lead to unintended consequences. ([which will change soon](https://github.com/hashicorp/terraform/pull/11686)).
+Last but not least, Terraform currently does not take care of locking, so two concurrent Terraform runs could lead to unintended consequences. ([which will change soon](https://github.com/hashicorp/terraform/pull/11686)).

 ## Putting it all together